appsmithorg/appsmith/contributions/docs/TestAutomation.md

 1. For default settings, check the `app/client/cypress.config.ts` file.

-1. You can create a local file `app/client/cypress.config.ts` to populate `USERNAME` and `PASSWORD` env variables or use one of the methods [from their docs](https://docs.cypress.io/guides/guides/environment-variables.html#Setting).
+1. Update file `app/client/cypress.config.ts` to populate `USERNAME` and `PASSWORD` env variables or use one of the methods [from their docs](https://docs.cypress.io/guides/guides/environment-variables.html#Setting).

    ```json
    {